yimengli46/habitat_tools/README.md

 ### Abstract
 This repository provides a minimal set of tools for working with the Habitat environment [[1]](#references) in Python.
-I built these tools when working on research with the Habitat environment.
+I built these tools when working with the Habitat environment.
 Hopefully, they will be helpful to other people.

 <img src='Figs/title.png'/>